 Automated intake and follow-up for GTA law firms must be built within the boundaries of the Law Society of Ontario's rules on client communication and advertising.

-The LSO permits automated acknowledgment of incoming inquiries and the use of intake tools to collect preliminary information before a lawyer is involved.
-What it does not permit is the unauthorized practice of law or the creation of a lawyer-client relationship without appropriate conflict checks and engagement protocols.
+In a practical implementation, automated acknowledgment and intake tools should be configured to collect preliminary information before a lawyer is involved.
+The system should avoid unauthorized practice of law and should not create the impression of a lawyer-client relationship before appropriate conflict checks and engagement protocols.

 In practice, this means that an AI operating system for a GTA law firm handles the pre-engagement layer: acknowledging the inquiry, collecting contact information, capturing the nature of the matter and the practice area, checking for conflict flags, and booking the consultation.
-The actual legal engagement begins with the lawyer.
+The legal engagement should begin through the firm's approved lawyer-led process.

 It also means that automated review requests must be handled carefully.
-Soliciting reviews in a way that could imply a lawyer is guaranteeing outcomes violates LSO marketing guidelines.
+Soliciting reviews in a way that could imply a lawyer is guaranteeing outcomes creates marketing and compliance risk.
 A review request should ask for a review of the client experience, not the legal result.

 CASL applies to any automated email marketing sent to contacts in Canada.
 Implied consent exists for existing and recent clients.
 For contacts who have not engaged with the firm in 24 months or more, explicit consent is required before including them in automated outreach campaigns.